 What's Covered

 Both in-home respite and facility-based respite.
-Facility-based overnight respite is typically delivered at a participating ALF, AFCH, ADHC, or nursing facility for short-term stay.
-Respite is a separate service-authorization line from personal care/attendant care, they do not draw from the same authorization, but they are evaluated together against the federal HCBS cost-neutrality envelope.
+Facility-based overnight respite is typically delivered at a participating assisted living facility, adult family care home, adult day health center, or nursing facility for a short-term stay.
+Respite is a separate service-authorization line from personal care; the two are evaluated together against the federal HCBS cost-neutrality limit but do not draw from the same authorization.

 Hour and Day Caps

 There is no statutory cap.
-Plan-level informal caps often run 14-30 days/year for facility respite and 4-20 hours/week for in-home respite, but caregivers can request more through the Plan-of-Care amendment process and the grievance/Fair Hearing process if denied.
+Plan-level informal caps are common, but members can request more through the plan-of-care amendment process, and through the grievance and Fair Hearing process if a request is denied.

 Self-Direction (PDO)